KirisutoK/Java/PersonalProjects/AnimalChampionshipGame/Idea.md

 WHAT TO DO:
 -> Improve the Prints
     1. Enhance Boxes by using thicker lines
--> Add 20% Chance to get a game over when entering the park (Falling in love) -> Add Hospital (Automatically Heals Player and then brings back to [Explore City]) -> Add a Game Over when user choose to follow the man in [Explore City] -> Add the Arena (5 Rounds)
+-> Add Hospital (Automatically Heals Player and then brings back to [Explore City]) -> Add a Game Over when user choose to follow the man in [Explore City] -> Add the Arena (5 Rounds)